To find out if the phenobarbital level in the blood is at an appropriate level for an individual patient

 A blood sample taken from a vein in your arm

 This test measures the level of phenobarbital in the blood.
 Phenobarbital is a barbiturate, a sedating drug that depresses the nervous system.
 Doctors usually prescribe phenobarbital to prevent fits or to relieve anxiety.
-Phenobarbital is often prescribed to treat epilepsy and other seizure disorders because the drug stabilizes electrical activity in the brain.
-Patients may become dependent on the drug after prolonged use.
+Phenobarbital may be prescribed to treat epilepsy and other seizure disorders because the drug stabilizes electrical activity in the brain.
+Patients may become dependent on phenobarbital after prolonged use.

 - oral blood-thinning medications like warfarin